emutos/manual/usermanual/docs/index.md

 ```

 EmuCON is not provided in 192K [ROMs](#rom).
 However, you can add it to a disk with the ``emucon-X.Y.zip`` [archive](#available-archives).

+ The standalone version of EmuCON, ``emucon2.tos`` works with Atari TOS as well as EmuTOS.
+It is available as a separate archive.
+See [Available Archives](#available-archives).

 <a id="Manipulating-an-EmuTOS-ROM-image"></a>
 # Manipulating an EmuTOS ROM image #